 Help them Stay Fit

 Getting daily physical activity is so important.
 They need to keep that body moving and as healthy as they can.
 Make sure they are still eating a well rounded diet.
 Grab some healthy foods and make a surprise visit on them.
 They will be so happy to see you and will appreciate the thoughtful gesture.
 If you have an aging parent that recently had a surgery or procedure, watch them closely.
 Do they Parkinson’s?
 Do you seem to notice they are not holding their pen or coffee cup as well?
 Using a hand dynamometer can help them test their strength.
 Are they walking less?
 Ask them why and see if they would be up for a short walk with you.
+When taking care of the elderly, it could be important to make sure you are equipped to face any medical emergency.
+Be it a minor scrape, flu, blood pressure variation, or bacterial infection, you can never be too prepared.
+Stocking up simple home medical supplies like a basic first aid kit, thermometers, saline/vitamin B12 Drip, or medical-grade splint could mean better health management of the seniors and that you always stay prepared to face the uncertain.

 Encourage Independence for Simple Tasks